reintwolters/netcdf-c/docs/filters.md

 1. ````-F *,...``` means apply the filter to all variables in the dataset.
 2. ````-F v1|v2|..,...``` means apply the filter to a multiple variables.

+Note that the characters '*' and '|' are bash reserved characters, so you will probably need to escape or quote the filter spec in that environment.

 As a rule, any input filter on an input variable will be applied to the equivalent output variable -- assuming the output file type is netcdf-4.
 It is, however, sometimes convenient to suppress